Project-Counter/cop5/source/04-reports/02-database-reports.rst

    :header-rows: 2

    * - :rspan:`1` Filter/Attribute
-     - :cspan:`2` Filters available (options for Master Report and required for Standard Views)
+     - :cspan:`2` Filters available (options for Database Report and required for Standard Views of the Database Report)

    * - DR
      - DR_D1